-The following five matters are scheduled for a vote at the Annual Meeting:
+The following matters are scheduled for a vote at the Annual Meeting:

-- Election of Gregg A. Lapointe, Brian L. Kotzin and Gary A. Lyons to the Board to hold office until the 2024 Annual Meeting of Stockholders ("Proposal No. 1"). - (2) Approval of the amendment to our 2018 Equity Incentive Plan, as amended (the "Amended 2018 Plan"), to, among other items, (i) add an additional 825,000 shares to the number of shares of common stock authorized for issuance under the Amended 2018 Plan, (ii) remove the automatic nondiscretionary option grants to non-employee directors and (iii) add an overall limit to non-employee director compensation ("Proposal No. 2"). - (3) Approval of the amendment to our 2000 Employee Stock Purchase Plan, as amended (the "Amended 2000 ESPP"), to, among other things, add an additional 5,500,000 shares to the number of shares of common stock authorized for issuance under the Amended 2000 ESPP ("Proposal No. 3"). - (4) Advisory approval of the compensation of the Company's named executive officers, as disclosed in this proxy statement in accordance with SEC rules ("Proposal No. 4").

-(5) Ratification of the selection of Ernst & Young LLP by the Audit Committee of the Board as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2021 ("Proposal No. 5").
+- (1) Election of the two directors named in this proxy statement, Kamil Ali-Jackson and Jane Wasman, to the Board to hold office until the 2025 Annual Meeting of Stockholders ("Proposal No. 1"). - (2) Approval of the Amended 2018 Plan to add an additional 5,000,000 shares to the number of shares of common stock authorized for issuance under the Amended 2018 Plan ("Proposal No. 2"). - (3) Advisory approval of the compensation of the Company's named executive officers, as disclosed in this proxy statement in accordance with SEC rules ("Proposal No. 3"). - (4) Ratification of the selection of Ernst & Young LLP by the Audit Committee of the Board as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2022 ("Proposal No. 4").

 The Board recommends "FOR" all of the director nominees in Proposal No. 1 and "FOR" Proposal Nos.
-2 through 5.
+2, 3 and 4.